-Traditionally, chopped Turkish salad is served in a boat shaped dish and you can garnish it with a few olives before serving.
+Traditionally, Turkish shepherd salad is served in an oval dish and you can garnish it with a few olives before serving.

 How to Make Turkish Salad Dressing